lqueryvg/sud/readme.txt

 Candidate Lines

-    If the only candidates for a value in a box lie on a line (i.e. a row or column) within that box, eliminates the value from candidates of cells in other boxes on the same line.
+    If the only candidates for a value in a box lie on a line (i.e. a row or column) within the box, eliminates the value from candidates of cells in other boxes on the same line.

     This is done by maintaining an index as follows: